NishantBaheti/MachineLearningExploration/intro.rst

 `What is this documentation?`
-    I am Nishant & this documnetation is my notes that i am developing as i am learning.
+    I am Nishant & this doc is my exploration that i am developing as i am learning.
     `why am i creating this?` I am learning things at a very slow pace and i tend to forget things/ formulas/ methods.
 To keep everything at one place so that I can go through a topic quickly.
 Now just to help other people who are also starting to learn these topics, this doc may be helpful.
 There are already a lot of content available over internet.
 This is just another documentation.
 But this documentation is developed from the perspective of an average person with an enthusiasm for data wonders.